hdShang/arxiv-daily/docs/cs-AI/2025-09-05/papers/250905007v2-sticker-tts-learn-to-utilize-historical-experience-with-a-sticker-dr.md

 ---
 layout: default
-title: Sticker-TTS: Learn to Utilize Historical Experience with a Sticker-driven Test-Time Scaling Framework
+title: "Sticker-TTS: Learn to Utilize Historical Experience with a Sticker-driven Test-Time Scaling Framework"
 ---

 # Sticker-TTS: Learn to Utilize Historical Experience with a Sticker-driven Test-Time Scaling Framework